Ryan-py/ML_on_AVR/README.md

 # ML ON AVR
-## PREREQUSITES
-This code has been tested on Arduno Uno and Arduino Pro Mini
+This a simple project to showcase on how one can deploy Machine learning models to AVR boards such as Arduino Pro Mini *This code has been tested on Arduno Uno and Arduino Pro Mini*
 ## Python Notebook

 The initial model training and conversion to Arduino-compatible code are performed in a Python notebook.
 The notebook (`RandomForestClassifier_training.ipynb`) is available in this repository.
 It covers the following steps: